 But what if both of us could eat some of the pie and be fully satisfied?

-This is what the Fourth Habit is all about – transforming life into a cooperative field instead of a competition.
+This is what the habit 4 think win win is all about – transforming life into a cooperative field instead of a competition.

-The idea is to have the courage to seek mutual benefit from all human interactions instead of having winners on the one side and losers on the other.
+The idea behind think win win habit 4 is to have the courage to seek mutual benefit from all human interactions instead of having winners on the one side and losers on the other.

 Achieving a “Win-Win” way of interacting with others is more than just being nice or looking for a quick fix.
 In fact, a Win-Win solution isn’t easy.